onedata/onedata-documentation/doc/administering_onedata/storage_configuration.md

 ### Skip storage detection
-`Skip storage detection` option turns off automatic detection of direct access to the storage in the Oneclient application.
+`Skip storage detection` option turns off automatic detection of direct access to the storage in all instances of Oneclient application.
 It also disables checks performed by Oneprovider when storage is added or modified.